Average Cost Pricing Rule - Explained

 The average cost pricing rule is a policy used by regulators to set prices of goods and services equal or close to the average cost of manufacturing the product.
 This pricing rule is sometimes used by the government or regulators to mandate a monopoly to charge prices equal to the average cost of production.
 When regulators impose price limits on certain businesses, it means such businesses will change the unit price of a product to match the average cost of producing it.

-A Little More on What is the Average Cost Pricing Rule
+How does the Average Cost Pricing Rule Work?

 Average-Cost Pricing vs. Marginal-Cost Pricing